anirwdh/zoya_voiceAI/README.md

 # zoya_voiceAI
 Zoya VoiceAI is multiplatform application through which we can ask anything from just voice .
-This tool can generate Images by listening voice
+This tool can generate Images by listening voice. this is flutter application